potassco/clintest/README.md

 # Clintest: *framework for unit test in ASP.* :+1: :-1:

 A framework for (unit)testing ASP programs.
 Clintest can be used as a standalone framework or as an API that contains multiple tools in order to performs tests.
+This version is a prototype ; bugs and errors might still exist, do not hesitate creating issues on the github page.

 ## Examples